If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 Author of How to Prep When You’re Broke and Bloom Where You’re Planted online course

 We are living in absolutely crazy times right now.
-What with the contentious election, the migrant crisis, the potential of war with Russia, looming terror threats, our crashing economy, our fragile power grid, and frequent heated demonstrations about Gaza and Israel, it’s difficult to focus your prepping energy.
+What with the crashing economy, the potential of world war getting closer and closer, looming terror threats, our fragile power grid, and frequent heated demonstrations about Gaza, Israel, the President, and ICE, it’s difficult to focus your prepping energy.
 A lot of folks have said they currently feel incredibly helpless because they don’t know what to do.
 Today, we’ll talk about what to do.

 It’s overwhelming.